 True Mortal: This necromancer, Vae'Kan said he was researching a means to combine living and necrotic flesh into a creature of undead perfection.

 True Mortal: He never spoke of his experiments... only of other matters.
 We discussed philosophy, ethics, and magic endlessly...

 True Mortal: ...but I haven't spoken to him now in many years.
 I can send you to his home, and perhaps you can speak with him regarding the Khy'Rhian.

 True Mortal: Hopefully he will be able to tell you something more.

-You are now in the necromancer's estate.
-You have to find him.
+*You are now in the necromancer's estate; eventually, you find Vae'Kan in the library.*

 Vae'Kan: Why have you come here?
 I have little patience for barging into my private home as it is...

 Vae'Kan: ...and the fact that you destroyed several of my servants highly upsets me...